open-thought/tiny-grpo/README.md

 # Minimal GRPO implementation
+Since I had a smaller 12 GB GPU, I tested this with smaller number of samples and an even smaller model of LLM instruct than originally proposed.

-Goal: Working toy implementation of llama-3.2-3b locally RL training with GRPO.
+Goal: Working toy implementation of HuggingFaceTB/SmolLM-135M-Instruct locally RL training with GRPO.
 Understanding the algorithm & hyper parameters.
 Just running everything locally on a single node.

 ### Setup